danilors/api-executor/integrations/personal-data-api/README.md

 - **CRUD Operations**: Create, Read, Update, and Delete personal data records.
 - **Data Persistence**: Uses JPA for data persistence with a relational database.
-- **Sample Data**: Pre-populated with sample personal data for testing and demonstration purposes.
+- **Sample Data**: Pre-populated with sample pnersonal data for testing and demonstration purposes.

 ## Getting Started